Active Substance: simoctocog alfa

 Why is Nuwiq approved?

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Nuwiq’s benefits are greater than its risks and recommended that it be approved for use in the EU.
-The CHMP concluded that Nuwiq has been shown to be effective at treating and preventing the occurrence of bleeding in patients with haemophilia A. Nuwiq was also effective in preventing and treating bleeding in relation to surgery bleeding episodes, with effects similar to other factor VIII products.
-The safety profile of Nuwiq was also considered similar to other factor VIII products.
+The Agency decided that Nuwiq’s benefits are greater than its risks and recommended that it be approved for use in the EU.
+The Agency concluded that Nuwiq has been shown to be effective at treating and preventing bleeding in patients with haemophilia A and has an acceptable safety profile.

 What measures are being taken to ensure the safe and effective use of Nuwiq?